shijithpk/twitter_list_mgmt/README.md

 pip install twitter_list_mgmt
 ```

 Versions of Tweepy >= 4.0.0a0 are required for this package to work.
 At the time of writing, 4.0 is in alpha, so it might not be available from [pypi](https://pypi.org/project/tweepy/#history).
-Install it in the terminal by doing
+Install it from the terminal by doing
 ```
 pip install git+https://github.com/tweepy/tweepy.git
 ```